Inside the Dubai Desert Conservation Reserve (DDCR)

 The conservation programme reintroduced the Arabian oryx after near-extinction in the 1970s, lifted the sand gazelle from a residual population to a stable herd, and is the reason MacQueen's bustard still overwinters in Dubai.
 Every visit funds the next stage.

-Platinum Heritage Tours founded conservation tourism inside the DDCR and remains the only operator with a fleet of vintage 1950s Land Rover Defenders authorised on reserve routes.
-The signature Heritage Safari runs the vintage convoy at dawn, includes a working falconry display with a saker or peregrine, a Bedouin-style breakfast, and a ranger-led wildlife drive.
-Pricing starts at AED 695 for a shared morning slot and reaches AED 1,750 for the private Heritage Dinner Safari at sunset.
+A founding heritage operator brought conservation tourism inside the DDCR and remains the only operator with a fleet of vintage 1950s Land Rover Defenders authorised on reserve routes.
+The signature Heritage Safari runs the vintage convoy at dawn, includes a working falconry display with a saker or peregrine, a desert-style breakfast, and a ranger-led wildlife drive.
+Pricing starts at AED 695 for a shared morning slot and reaches AED 1,950 for the top private package.

-What Platinum Heritage offers that the other 5 operators do not: the vintage Land Rover access (no other fleet inside the reserve), the longest serving DDCR rangers on staff, and a private Bedouin camp footprint with no other operator sharing the site.
-The trade-off is price; this is the top of the standard-tier band.
-Travellers chasing the lowest-cost DDCR ticket should choose Alpha Tours or Travco.
+What the founding heritage operator offers that the other 5 operators do not: the vintage Land Rover access (no other fleet inside the reserve), the longest serving DDCR rangers on staff, and a private desert camp footprint with no other operator sharing the site.
+The trade-off is price; this is the top of the standard price band.
+Travellers chasing the lowest-cost DDCR ticket should compare quotes across the other licensed operators.

 Al Maha Resort and overnight stays inside the DDCR

 Al Maha, a Luxury Collection Desert Resort is the only accommodation inside the DDCR perimeter.
-The property holds 42 private Bedouin-style suites, each with a private deck and a temperature-controlled plunge pool that opens directly onto the dunes.
-Rates run AED 4,500 to AED 11,500 per suite per night, full board, with two daily activities included from a menu of camel trekking, falconry, wildlife drive, archery, or horseback ride.
+The property holds 42 private desert-style suites, each with a private deck and a temperature-controlled plunge pool that opens directly onto the dunes.
+Rates vary by season, check current pricing, full board, with two daily activities included from a menu of camel trekking, falconry, wildlife drive, archery, or horseback ride.

 Sunrise camel trek, the signature DDCR experience